Contents

 Final Thoughts

-In Canada, a credit card is often the first piece of credit that you get when you reach the age of majority and are able to start building your credit score.
+In Canada, a credit card is often the first piece of credit that you get when you reach the age of majority and can start building your credit score.
 The reason that credit cards are often the first piece of credit is that they can be the simplest to get, and everyday spending can impact your score quickly.

-While credit cards are a common form of debt, it can also be easy to use them incorrectly.
-Using too much of your overall limit, having a high credit card balance, and not making your minimum payments can easily tank your credit score.
-However, using a credit card correctly can become a powerful tool you can utilize to help create a positive credit history.
+While credit cards are a common form of debt, they can also be easy to use incorrectly.
+Exceeding your overall limit, carrying a high credit card balance, and missing minimum payments can easily tank your credit score.
+However, using a credit card correctly can be a powerful tool for building a positive credit history.

 Skip the branch visits, apply online in minutes and get the financing you want today.